shadowcz007/comfyui-hydit-lowvram/README.md

 # comfyui-hydit
-The ComfyUI code is under review in the official repository.
-Meanwhile, a temporary version is available below for immediate community use.
+The ComfyUI code is under Test
-We welcome users to try our workflow and appreciate any inquiries or suggestions.

 ## Overview